heraldgo/heraldd/README.md

 > `CreateTrigger` returns `interface{}` instead of `Herald.Trigger`
 > in order not to introduce extra import in the plugin.
-> So it is possible that the plugin does not import `herald` package,
+> So it is OK that the plugin does not import `herald` package,
 > which may reduce the possibility of version inconsistency
 > between plugin and herald daemon.